John Shadegg: Early life, education and career

 Shadegg is the son of Eugenia Kerr and Stephen Shadegg.
 The senior Shadegg, a conservative political consultant and public relations specialist, supported Barry Goldwater's 1952, 1958, 1968, 1974, and 1980 U.S. Senate campaigns and worked with F. Clifton White and Peter O'Donnell to organize the Draft Goldwater Committee in the 1963–64 presidential campaign.

 The Shadeggs are of partial Swiss descent.

 John Shadegg was born in Phoenix and received a Bachelor of Arts from the University of Arizona at Tucson in 1972 and a Juris Doctor from the University of Arizona Law School, also in Tucson, in 1975.
 He served in the Arizona Air National Guard from 1969 to 1975.

 In 1975, he went to work for the law firm of Treon, Warnicke, Dann and Roush.
-Shadegg.
 In 1982, Shadegg led the re-election campaign of Robert Corbin, for Arizona Attorney General.
 The election was challenged with claims that Corbin buried the prosecution looking into the murder of organized crime investigative reporter Don Bolles which Corbin's former employer was suspected in.
 Shadegg served as Special Assistant Attorney General for Corbin between 1983 and 1990.
 He was also Corbin's chief lobbyist, where he was the point man for the impeachment of Gov. Evan Mecham.

 Shadegg served as special counsel to the Arizona state House Republican caucus in 1991 and 1992 and an adviser to the United States Sentencing Commission before entering the House.